eucp-project/storyboards/static/stories/carribean.md

 :::Chapter{headline="Conclusions" image="summary.png"}
 ## Summary and conclusions

-EUCP Caribbean CPM and RCM simulations: ERA5 + PGW, focus on Hurricane season.
+EUCP Caribbean CPM and RCM simulations:
+- ERA5 + PGW, June-October (hurricanes).
+- Ten seasons were selected based on historic hurricane activity.
-Top-10 seasons according to criteria.
-Includes 2017 (Irma).
-Data will be used by WP4 for eg., storm surge modelling.
+- Data is used by WP4 for storm-surge modelling.

+Preliminary results:
+- The CPMs and RCMs are able to properly describe evolution of tropical cyclones.
+However, even in the current climate (using ERA5 forcing) there is substantial spread between models.
-Preliminary results: wind speed and precipitation.
-Robust increase in precipitation maxima, wind speed change less obvious.
-Poor man’s tracking: Not all tropical cyclones reproduced in REF and PGW: Optimal conditions in present-day climate not necessarily more favorable for development in future climate.
-Further analysis necessary.
+A poor man’s tracking shows that not all tropical cyclones are reproduced in REF and PGW:
+Optimal conditions in present-day climate not necessarily more favorable for development in the future climate.
+- Average precipitation and soft hourly extremes (99%) decrease over most of the domain (large model spread), except over the land areas in the south.
+There is however substantial model spread.
+The distribution of hourly precipitation field maxima over sea show clear increases.

-Still to do:
+To do:
 - More extended analysis, including pooling of results.
-- Comparison to observations
-- Impact modelling by WP4: storm surges
-- Discussion of relevance of PGW versus GCM-forced.
+- A paper is in preparation.

 ## Reference